By Tim Lambert

 The Royal Edinburgh Society was founded in 1783.
 One of the founding members was the great economist Adam Smith.

-Although Edinburgh was not a manufacturing center in the 18th century there was an important shipbuilding industry at Leith the city's port.
+Although Georgian Edinburgh was not a manufacturing center there was an important shipbuilding industry at Leith the city's port.

 In the 19th century Edinburgh did not become a manufacturing center and so lost its position as Scotland's number one city to Glasgow.
 The only significant industries in Edinburgh were printing and brewing.
 Edinburgh remained a city of lawyers and bankers.